lvitals/wordprocess/README.md

 # WordProcess

-WordProcess is a keyboard-focused word processor for structured long-form writing.
+WordProcess is a WordStar-like, keyboard-focused word processor for structured long-form writing.
 It provides terminal and graphical frontends, document sets, styles, configurable page layouts, rulers and tab stops, margin annotations, autosave, and import/export support for common text and document formats.

 The native WordProcess document extension is `.wp`.